e+ Ticketing Guide (with Love Live! event ticket info)

 4. 2 days before the event at 16:00 (JST), you can access that same page to see your seat number.

 5. When you enter the venue, you'll walk up to a camera that takes a photo of your face, and if it matches the registered face, you'll be let into the venue.
 You won't need to show a ticket.
-(If it doesn't match, or if you submitted the same photo for multiple tickets for some reason, then you'll have to sort it out and probably show your passport to verify your name matches your account.)
+(If it doesn't match, or if you submitted the same photo for multiple tickets for some reason, then you'll have to sort it out and probably show your passport to verify your name matches your account.
+Don't forget your passport/ID.)

 6. After you've been admitted, the ticket screen will change again to reflect this.
 In some rare circumstances, staff may ask to see this screen, so I recommend having internet access at the venue.